All Festivals in Mérida, Mexico in 2025

 Mexico’s Independence Day

 On Mexico's Independence Day on September 15 and the day after, festive events are held throughout the city.
 In the evening on September 15, the Governor will reenact the "Cry of Dolores" speech of Miguel de Hildago first made on Sept 16th 1810.
-Thousands of Yucatecans fill the Plaza Grande to celebrate this national holiday.
+Thousands of Yucatecans will once again fill Plaza Grande in 2025 to celebrate this national holiday.

+On the morning of September 16, the celebrations continue with a civic-military parade through the streets of Mérida's historic center.
+The event features students, military personnel, and various civic organizations, showcasing the nation's unity and honoring the heroes of independence.
 And if you get up early enough, you can witness the raising of the national flag on September 16th at 7:00 am by the Mayor of Mérida at Plaza Grande.
-In many places there are celebrations on both days, for example in restaurants, cafes, parks or markets.

 Mexico's Independence Day